 Mike has been researching his family tree, mostly on his father’s side.

-Mike’s earliest known ancestor was Richard Parsons, a farmer who lived in Kington Magna near the Dorset/ Somerset border during the middle part of the 17th century.
-Generations of the Parsons family continued to live in that area until in the 19th century three children of Charles Parsons, who lived in Marston Magna, decided to move to Southampton.
+Mike’s earliest known ancestor to bear the Parsons name was Richard Parsons, a farmer who lived in Kington Magna in Dorset, near to the Somerset border, during the middle part of the 17th century.
+Generations of the Parsons family have continued to live in that area until the present day, but in the 19th century three children of Edward Parsons, whose father Charles Parsons lived in the manor house in Marston Magna, decided to move to Southampton.
 Mike’s great-grandfather John Parsons was one of them and he became a well known Southampton publican.

 Mike’s best known ancestor was undoubtedly John Boyes of Owslebury in Hampshire who was a grandfather of John Parsons’ wife Harriet.
 He was a farmer who was transported to Van Diemen’s land for supporting farm workers who were demanding higher wages.
 There was a public outcry and the newspaper proprietor and writer William Cobbett wrote in support of his case.
 Questions were asked in Parliament which eventually led to him being pardoned and returned home again to his wife and family.

 Mike is still researching his ancestry on his mother’s side.
 She is Danish and her parents shared the same surname which is one of the commonest in Denmark.
-There are good records available on line from the Danish State Archives - http://www.sa.dk/content/us/genealogy but progress has been limited by the time available.
+Danish parish registers and census records are available on line from the Danish State Archives — http://www.sa.dk/content/us/genealogy but progress has so far been limited.

 Some of the individuals discovered were especially noteworthy or led particularly interesting or colourful lives.
 Information about some of them can be found by clicking on the following links.

 John Parsons (1845 to 1925), a Southampton publican with a quick temper who ran boisterous pubs.